imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 More sophisticated masking can be done by *thresholding* the image and subtracting the new binary image from the original image.

-1. Duplicate the image, or, if it’s a stack, generate an *average projection* of a few frames.
+1. Duplicate the image, or, if it's a stack, generate an *average projection* of a few frames.
 2. Threshold this image with the menu command {% include bc content='Image | Adjust | Threshold'%}.
 3. Hit the Auto button and adjust the sliders until all the cells are highlighted red.
 4. Click *Apply*.
 Check the following box: *black foreground, white background*.
 You should now have a white and black image with your cells black and background white.
 If you have white cells and black background, invert the image with {% include bc content='Edit | Invert'%}.